deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `consul_http_token`

-`service` mode only.
 Uses the provided token for communication with Consul.
+Only available when `consul_http_api = "agent"`.
 The policy assigned to this token should at least have these rules:

 ```hcl
 // the `service_name` specified above